koartim/wedding-seating/src/readme.md

-## Problem 2: Wedding Seating
+## Problem 2 Wedding Seating:
  You work for a wedding planner and are in charge of assigning seating for guests.
 You are given a list of tables (defined by table name - max capacity).
 You are also given a list of guest parties, along with a number in that party.
 Also noted is if a party dislikes one or more other parties.
 If possible, you should not seat parties at the same table with a party they dislike.
 If it is not possible to seat all parties at the same